Winter in the Lake District is magical, tranquil lakes and snowy mountain tops make the perfect winter retreat.

 The Wild Boar Inn sits in the heart of the Lake District national park, a world heritage site, with individually styled rooms and a cosy grill restaurant with its own on-site smokehouse providing unique and inspirational dishes by head chef Dylan Evans.

-A Classic Bedroom at The Wild Boar
+Classic Room at The Wild Boar

-Feature bathroom at The Wild Boar
+Feature Room Bathroom at The Wild Boar

 Tomahawk Steak with Chips and dressing - The Wild Boar Menu Sample